qoolixiloop/qool-jekyll-loop/README.md

       gem 'jekyll-seo-tag'
     end
 ```

 Run again to bundle and change the Gemfile.lock:

     $ bundle update

 Setup for gems:
 * jekyll-sitemap doesn’t need any setup, it will create your sitemap on build.
-    * jekyll-feed and jekyll-seo-tag you need to add tags to _layouts/default.html
+* jekyll-feed and jekyll-seo-tag you need to add tags to `_layouts/default.html`

 Change:
 * _layouts/default.html

+Code:
 ```html
     {% feed_meta %}
     {% seo %}
 ```

 Run server again and check files:
 * _site/sitemap.xml
 *_site/feed.xml

 Check Browser F12, Elements, <HEAD> tag:
 * added one link for jekill-fee: file feed.xml
 * added many lines for: jekyy-seo-tag

 ### Environments
-output something in production but not in development
+Output something in production but not in development.

-set the environment by using the JEKYLL_ENV environment variable, default is "development"
+Set the environment by using the JEKYLL_ENV environment variable, default is "development".
 Running a command like bundle with global variable "JEKYLL_ENV=production", e.g.

     $ JEKYLL_ENV=production bundle exec jekyll build

-Example Analytics Script
+Example: an analytics script
 * my-analytics-script.js

 Code:
 ```html
     {% if jekyll.environment == "production" %}
       <script src="my-analytics-script.js"></script>
     {% endif %}
 ```
-This code placed anywhere in your code, will only run, if you run build in production mode.
+> This code placed anywhere in your code, will only run, if you run build in production mode.

 To only run the code in development you would do the following:

 Code:
 ```html
     {% if jekyll.environment == "development" %}